Used Car: 2011 Kia Sorento Review

 Other Cars to Consider

 Shoppers looking for a seven-seat SUV should also consider the 2011 Hyundai Santa Fe.
-It shares its basic underpinnings with the Kia Sorento, however, the Santa Fe earns a higher reliability and safety score.
+It shares its basic underpinnings with the Kia Sorento, however, the Santa Fe earns a higher safety score.
 Reviewers loved the Santa Fe’s excellent fuel economy, numerous standard features and affordable base price when it was new.
 On the downside, some mentioned that it isn’t as attractive as the Sorento and others dinged the Santa Fe for having boring driving dynamics.